Autistic masking: Consequences

 Masking often requires an exceptional effort.
 It is linked with adverse mental health outcomes such as stress, anxiety, depression, and other psychological disorders, loss of identity, and suicidality.
 According to a recent meta-analysis, the association between masking and depression, general anxiety, and social anxiety appears consistent across different age groups (children, adolescents, and adults).
 Some studies find that compensation strategies are seen as contributing to leading a successful life.
 Since many studies on masking focus on autistic adolescents or adults without cognitive impairments, the generalizability of such findings across the autism spectrum is uncertain.

+In a 2025 study, a link has been found between autistic individuals and the increased risk of bullying and harassment.
+This systemic review dives into the vulnerability of autistic individuals to social, verbal, and physical bullying which leads to adverse mental health disorders.
+Furthermore, masking is described as a "survival strategy" for people with autism, as it tends to decrease the exposure to bullying overall, yet increases psychosocial loads on the person.
+Thus, between studies, it is discovered that whether autistic individuals are masking or not, they face increased risk for mental health disorders.

 Masking may conceal the person's need for support.
-It can complicate a diagnosis of autism spectrum disorder (ASD), for example, under-diagnosis for females, particularly past childhood, as relevant symptoms are suppressed or compensated for.
+It can complicate a diagnosis of autism spectrum disorder (ASD), for example, underdiagnosis of females, particularly past childhood, as relevant symptoms are suppressed or compensated for.
 The diagnostic criteria for ASD in the DSM-5, published in 2013, explicitly state that while symptoms "must be present in the early developmental period", these "may be masked by learned strategies in later life", allowing for a diagnosis even if autistic behaviors and difficulties are successfully masked.
 Addition of such a formulation was proposed to the workgroup drafting the criteria by representatives of the Autistic Self Advocacy Network, including Ari Ne'eman and Steven Kapp.
 The diagnostic criteria for ASD in the ICD-11 (2022) contain a similar provision.

-It has been hypothesized that masking may play an important role in explaining why autistic women and non-binary persons are significantly less often recognized and diagnosed as autistic compared to men.
+It has been hypothesized that masking may play an important role in explaining why autistic women are significantly less often recognized and diagnosed as autistic compared to men.
 This hypothesis was put forward by Lorna Wing as early as 1981 and is recognized in the DSM-5-TR published in 2022.
 Based on behavioral history, autistic women are more likely to receive alternative diagnoses such as anxiety, mood, learning, or eating disorders rather than autism.
 Research suggests that many autistic women may hide or mimic neurotypical behavior automatically rather than consciously choosing to do so, which can make them appear less visibly autistic and therefore less likely to be diagnosed.
 As a result, many autistic women remain undiagnosed until adulthood.
+A 2025 study, however, found no link between reported camouflaging behaviors and age of autism diagnosis for autistic women.
+Researchers proposed that gender stereotypes and inadequate assessment tools are more significant barriers to diagnosis for autistic women than camouflaging behaviors.